cedar-policy/rfcs/text/0024-schema-syntax.md

 To allow syntactic parity with common `type` declarations, discussed below, we can optionally add `=` just before the `{ ... }` defining an entity's attributes, e.g., `entity Dog = { name: String }` rather than `entity Dog { name: String }`.
 Allowing `=` also supports a future extension in which an entity's shape is a type other than a record.

 Entity declarations may or may not have the `in ...` component, and they may or may not have attributes.
-A singleton list can be expressed without brackets, e.g., `entity User in Group = ...` The last element of an the attribute list can optionally include a comma; e.g., we could have written `blocked: Set<User>,` for `User`'s  `blocked` attribute declaration.
+A singleton list can be expressed without brackets, e.g., `entity User in Group = ...` Optional attributes are specified in the style of Typescript, with a `?` after their name.
+The last element of an the attribute list can optionally include a comma.

 Entity types that share a definition can be declared together.
 For example, the following declares two entity types `User` and `Team`, both of which can be members of `Team` and both of which have a `name` attribute.
 ```